Please select a Finish

 Vance & Hines Competition Series 2-Into-1 Exhaust For Harley VRod

-A new development from the Race Shop - "The Competition Series Exhaust".
-Every aspect of the Competition Series 2-into-1 has been designed with the racer in mind, from the use of lightweight stainless steel, to its tapered head pipes and quick-access wideband oxygen sensor ports.
+Designed and developed in the V&H Race Shop, every aspect of the Competition Series 2-into-1 has been created with the racer in mind, from the use of lightweight stainless steel, to its tapered head pipes and quick-access wideband oxygen sensor ports.

 Have a functionality, fit, or otherwise product-specific question about the Vance & Hines Competition Series 2-Into-1 Exhaust For Harley V-Rod 2002-2015?
 Ask it here!

 If you have a customer service or shipping question, please direct it to our Customer Service department.